pydanny/pydanny.github.com/posts2013/2013-03-02-not-using-paypal.rst

 Legal recourse against PayPal is folly
 =======================================

 Ask any lawyer and they'll basically say against PayPal you have no options.
 PayPal has an army of lawyers and in most places isn't a bank, meaning your course of action is constrained from the beginning by your agreeing to PayPal's Terms of Service (TOS).
 Also, in the United States, their TOS prevents you from joining a class action lawsuit against them.
-Whether or not that TOS clause is enforceable in court, the fact that it's in their TOS greatly reduces any faith I might have had in them because it paints a picture of a company hostile to my needs.
+Whether or not that TOS clause is enforceable in court, the fact that it is in their TOS greatly reduces any faith I might have had in them because it paints a picture of a company hostile to my needs.

 In talking to authors and entrepreneurs, we've just heard (and read) too many horror stories.
 For merchants of non-fungible goods such as digital goods like the e-book I co-authored, PayPal seems even less trustworthy.